attidack/portfolio/README.md

 ## Credits

-First week assignment from U of U coding bootcamp.  cloned from [https://github.com/coding-boot-camp/urban-octo-telegram](https://github.com/coding-boot-camp/urban-octo-telegram)
+Created By me as the second assignment for the u of u bootcamp

 ## License